Doopra/crud-api/README.md

 The CRUD project is designed to perform basic operations on a collection of person records, including creating, reading, updating, and deleting individual records.
 The project utilizes Laravel, a popular PHP framework, to build the API endpoints for these operations.

-## Project Structure

-The project's main components are organized as follows:

-1. Controller: The PersonController class, located in the App\Http\Controllers\Api namespace, contains the methods responsible for handling CRUD operations.
-2. Model: The project uses the Person model, located in the App\Models directory, to interact with the database and represent the person records.

 ## CRUD Operations

 ### Read (GET /api/)